A Bayesian Nonparametric Perspective on Mahalanobis Distance for Out of Distribution Detection: Experiments

 \section{Experiments}

 We experimentally tested these hierarchical Gaussian DPMMs on real and synthetic datasets.
 First we used simulated datasets to build intuition for where hierarchical models improve performance.
-Then we compared hierarchical Gaussian DPMMs to other widely-used OOD metrics on Imagenet-1K embeddings from a ViT, and we studied performance versus dimensionality of the embeddings.
+Then we compared hierarchical Gaussian DPMMs to other widely-used OOD metrics on the OpenOOD Benchmark, and we studied performance versus dimensionality of the embeddings.